snorrena/prisma-nexus/README.md

 # Dependencies:

-- node env - npm init -y // initializes node in the project root directory and creates the 'package.json' file pnpm i nexus graphql appolo-server // nexus will auto-gen types and schema from code, graphql is ths query language and runtime, appolo is a graphql compliant server.
+- node env - pnpm init -y // initializes node in the project root directory and creates the 'package.json' file pnpm i nexus graphql appolo-server // nexus will auto-gen types and schema from code, graphql is ths query language and runtime, appolo is a graphql compliant server.
 Appolo also provide a gui pnpm i @prisma/client //used to connect the graphql server to a database pnpm i --save-dev prisma //prisma is used to map our model schema data to our postgres database